Revature-Capstone-1349/Study_Buddy_Backend/README.md

 - After the user enters their personal information and clicks on the "Registration Button," their information is saved, directing them back to the login screen.
 Suppose a previously registered user has an account.
 In that case, they can click the "Already a User" link, which will auto-direct back to the login screen.

 ---
+___
 ## *Timer*
 - Setting a Study-Buddy timer can be set by hours, minutes, and seconds.
 - "Snack Breaks" is an additional feature designed within the timer.
 - After setting your timer, click on the "Save Button" to begin the timer.

+### How Does the Timer Work For the User?
+It is a very intuitive tool with three buttons (play, stop, edit).
+Users can begin using the timer by clicking the "edit button."
+After selecting this button, a form will populate, allowing the user to set the time by hours and minutes for each category; "study-time" and "snack-time."
+After the user selects their custom time, the timer begins as they click on the "Create Button."

+___
 ---

 ## *Sets*